 Lower repayments can improve monthly cashflow and create breathing room in your budget, especially during periods of rising living costs or changing income.
 For many borrowers, this is about stability — ensuring the mortgage remains manageable over time rather than becoming a source of financial pressure.

-Refinancing can also be used to combine multiple debts into one single home loan.
-This is commonly known as debt consolidation, where higher-interest debts such as credit cards, personal loans, or car finance are rolled into your mortgage.
+Refinancing can also be used to combine multiple debts into one home loan repayment.
+This is commonly known as debt consolidation, where higher-interest debts such as credit cards, personal loans, car finance, or hire purchase repayments may be restructured into your mortgage.

-The benefit is simplified repayments and often lower monthly outgoings, as mortgage interest rates are typically lower than short-term lending.
-However, it’s important to understand that spreading short-term debt over a longer mortgage term may increase the total interest paid over time.
+The main benefit is usually simpler repayments and improved monthly cash flow, because mortgage interest rates are often lower than short-term lending rates.
+However, this needs to be structured carefully.
+Spreading short-term debt over a longer mortgage term may reduce repayments now but increase the total interest paid over time.

 Refinancing is not always about changing lenders — it can also involve restructuring how your loan is set up.
 This may include switching between fixed and floating rates, splitting your loan into different portions, or adjusting repayment structures to better align with your goals.